dhellmann/pymotw/PyMOTW/robotparser/index.rst

 :Purpose: Parse robots.txt file used to control Internet spiders
 :Python Version: 2.1.3 and later

 :mod:`robotparser` implements a parser for the ``robots.txt`` file format, including a simple function for checking if a given user agent can access a resource.
-It is intended for use in well-behaved spiders or other crawler applications that need to either be throttled or
+It is intended for use in well-behaved spiders or other crawler applications that need to either be throttled or otherwise restricted.

 .. note::